chemprop/chemprop/README.md

 †HIV was trained with hidden size 1800 and depth 6 but without the master node.
 *MUV and PCBA are using a much older version of the model.

+Lastly, you can find the code to our original repo at https://github.com/wengong-jin/chemprop and for the Mayr et al. baseline at https://github.com/yangkevin2/lsc_experiments .